Torment Nexus

-The Torment Nexus is a term used in critical commentary of the influence of science fiction on technological development.
+The "Torment Nexus" is an expression coined by The Onion writer Alex Blechman following Facebook's rebrand to Meta Platforms.
+It refers to dystopian or allegorical elements in science fiction that technologists pursue as practical goals, and has spawned several debates regarding the role of science fiction in society and how it impacts developments in the tech industry.

 Overview

-The term was coined in a 2021 Tweet by American writer Alex Blechman, shortly following Facebook's announcement that it would be rebranding to Meta Platforms as part of a shift in the company's focus towards developing a metaverse.
-In the Tweet, Blechman wrote:Sci-Fi Author: In my book I invented the Torment Nexus as a cautionary tale.
+The term was coined in a 2021 tweet by The Onion staff writer Alex Blechman, shortly following Facebook's announcement that it would be rebranding to Meta Platforms as part of a shift in the company's focus towards developing a "metaverse", a term adopted from the novel Snow Crash.

-Tech Company: At long last, we have created the Torment Nexus from classic sci-fi novel Don't Create The Torment Nexus.

-Dais Johnston of Inverse has defined the Torment Nexus as "shorthand for something that backfired in fiction being unironically replicated in reality."
-Reviewing the 2023 CES trade show, Katie Wickens of PC Gamer defined the Torment Nexus as "a concept that encompasses our growing concern that science fiction will continue to become science fact across the consumer market, with the phobias wrought by technological speculation turning palpable in the hands of money-hungry corporations."
+Dais Johnston of Inverse has defined the Torment Nexus as "shorthand for something that backfired in fiction being unironically replicated in reality".
+Reviewing the 2023 CES trade show, Katie Wickens of PC Gamer defined the Torment Nexus as "a concept that encompasses our growing concern that science fiction will continue to become science fact across the consumer market, with the phobias wrought by technological speculation turning palpable in the hands of money-hungry corporations".
 In September 2025, MOSF Journal of Science Fiction editor Gabriel Burrow wrote that the term had become "a common joke within science fiction circles...
-The joke, of course, is that tech executives fail to engage with the critical aspect of science fiction—even when it’s staring them in the face."
+The joke, of course, is that tech executives fail to engage with the critical aspect of science fiction—even when it's staring them in the face."